 Cable Following with Tactile Perception

-This behavior is enabled by a designed reactive gripper with force and position control capabilities fitted with GelSight-based high resolution tactile sensors.
 With the proposed framework, we show that the robot can follow one meter of cable in a random configuration from beginning to end within 2-3 hand regrasps.
 We further demonstrate that the closed-loop system adapts to cables with different materials and thicknesses, moving at different target velocities.
+To illustrate the potential of this system, we also show the robot following a headphone cable to the end and inserting it.